Cpymadtools

 Warning

-After editing the sequence to add markers, the USE command will be run for the changes to apply.
+After editing the sequence to add markers, the USE command will be called for the changes to apply.
 This means the caveats of USE apply, for instance the erasing of previously defined errors, orbits corrections etc.

 Therefore, it is recommended to install the errors and save them with the ESAVE or ETABLE command, call this function, then re-implement the errors with the SETERR command.

-• sequence (str) -- which sequence to use the routine on.
+• sequence (str) -- Which sequence to use the routine on.

 • ip (int) -- The interaction point around which to add markers.

-• n_markers (int) -- how many markers to add on each side of the IP.
+• n_markers (int) -- How many markers to add on each side of the IP.

-• interval (float) -- the distance between markers, in [m].
-Giving interval=0.05 will place a marker every 5cm (starting 5cm away from the IP on each side).
+• interval (float) -- The distance between markers, in [m].
+Giving interval=0.05 will place a marker every 5cm (starting 5cm away from the IP) on each side.

 Example